knox county

 The 1st and 2nd districts are the only two county districts completely in the city.
 They include all of 4th & Gill, Alice Bell, Beaumont, Burlington, Downtown, East Knoxville, Fountain City, Inskip, Lonsdale, Mechanicsville, Morningside, North Hills, North Knoxville, Old City, Park City, Parkridge, West Haven, West View, Whittle Springs.
 West half of Chilhowee Hills, south half of Norwood, and most of Fort Sanders and Pond Gap

-3rd, 4th, & 6th Districts - meet the third Monday of the month (this is a change in the day)
+3rd, 4th, & 6th Districts - Meets the third Thursday of the month @ 630pm - 9724 Kingston Pike, Bldg 10, Suite 1000

 Additional directions: Take Kingston Pike to Triplett Lane and turn into the first set of offices.